Drugs and the Brain: from laboratory to clinic

 University of Minho, School of Medicine, Braga, Portugal

-This multidisciplinary five-days course covers all major neurobiological aspects related to traditional psychopharmacological treatments and new developments in drug modulation of brain function (including classical neuropsychopharmacological agents, cognitive enhancers, illicit drugs and nutraceuticals), its underlying mechanisms, as well as targetable biological systems and processes (microbiome & gut-brain axis, the blood-brain barrier and neuroinflammation).
-The set-up of the course is intended to encourage active participation of students and to stimulate interaction between experts and participants.
-After expert lectures in the morning, students will work on challenging problems or statements, present and discuss the outcome in a plenary meeting, during live-streamed Q&A sessions, and also present their research project in a pitch presentation.
-Background material will be provided online beforehand.
+This multidisciplinary four-day course covers all major neurobiological aspects related to traditional psychopharmacological treatments and new developments in drug modulation of brain function (including classical neuropsychopharmacological agents, cognitive enhancers, illicit drugs and nutraceuticals), its underlying mechanisms, as well as targetable biological systems and processes (microbiome & gut-brain axis, the blood-brain barrier and neuroinflammation).
+The four days cover topics related to: Psychiatry, Reward, Psychedelics and Aging and Cognition.